-Mass emails are a great way to announce your referral program when it’s first launching.
-This is an email that you send, well, to the masses.
-Let all of your customers know you’re creating a referral program and how they can get involved.
-This type of email is far less personal, but it’s a great way to spread the word about what you’re offering.
+Mass emails are a great way to announce your referral program to all customers when it’s first launching, or tell all your customers when you’ve made any major changes to your program.
+This type of email is far less personal, but it’s a great way to quickly spread the word about your referral program.

-When sending a mass email you should include what the program involves, how they can earn, and how to get started.
+When sending a mass email copy, include what the program involves, how customers can earn rewards, and how they can start sharing your brand with friends.
 You can even send them to a pre-launch page where they can sign up to be notified once the program is up and running.
-Or if you’ve already launched, point them toward a landing page where they can get started referring.
+Or if you’ve already launched, point them toward your referral program page.

 Invites in the invoice or receipt

-You can also add a line or two about your business, or exactly what customers can earn, to even further entice them to refer to friends or family members.
+You can also add a line or two about your business, or exactly what customers can earn, to further entice them to refer friends or family members.

 Referral email invite examples

-Take a look at these proven referral reward examples for ideas on how you can incorporate best practices into your own referral program template.
+Take a look at these proven referral email examples for ideas you can incorporate into your own referral program template.

 Meanwhile, Daily Harvest uses colorful images of their box ingredients and step-by-step instructions, plus a bold call to action that invites advocates to “share $25.”
 Easy to read, easy to follow, easy to refer friends and earn.

 Treehouse offers a different kind of referral program, where customers can gain a stacking percentage discount on their bill for each new referral.
 If customers bring in five cumulative referrals, they eventually earn a free subscription.

 Like the previous two examples, the Treehouse invite lays out all the program essentials in a way that’s easy to follow and engage with.